One of the most commonly asked questions is,

 Olefin, a material that is constructed using 200 needles is what these socks are made of.

 You will get maximum compression from your toes to your calf muscles when you wear these socks.
 The cuff is about 15cm and it sits firmly on your leg.

 These socks also have an odor-resistant feature, even after using them for long rides they won’t have a funky smell.

-They also wicks-off sweat easily to keep your feet dry, and they’re environment-friendly because they don’t produce a lot of waste as compared to other synthetic material.
+They also wicks-off sweat easily to keep your feet dry, and they’re environment-friendly because they don’t produce a lot of waste as compared to other synthetic materials.

-This pair of Velotoze cycling socks is made from a merino wool blend material.
+This pair of Velotoze cycling socks are made from a merino wool blend material.